Security Research

 $options['input'] = $input->getString('q', $params->get('q', ''));$this->searchquery = new Query($options, $this->getDatabase());

-Inside Query::processString(), Joomla builds modifier patterns from the Finder taxonomy branch titles:
+Inside Query::processString(), Joomla builds modifier patterns from the Finder taxonomy branch titles.
+These patterns are used to recognize search filters like author:<value> inside the user's search query:

 foreach (Taxonomy::getBranchTitles() as $branch) { $patterns[$branch] = StringHelper::strtolower(Text::_(LanguageHelper::branchSingular($branch)));}

-On a normal English install, the Author branch therefore matches the search modifier author:<value>.
+The Author branch matches the search modifier author:<value>.
 After the regex match in Query::processString(), the relevant variables are set as $modifier = 'Author' and $value = '13371337'.
 Joomla then loads the taxonomy node by prefix:

 $return = Taxonomy::getNodeByTitle($modifier, $value);